luisdavid64/Adl4cv-synthesis/README.md

 ### Data Preprocessing

-Once you have downloaded the dataset you need to run the `preprocess_data.py` script to prepare the data for training.
+Once you have downloaded the dataset you need to run the `preprocess_data.py` script in the autoencoder folder to prepare the data for training.
 To run the preprocessing script run

 ```
 python preprocess_data.py path_to_output_dir path_to_3d_future_dataset_dir -p